 What is a Conservatorship?

-If you have a loved one who is disabled or is an incapacitated adult, you may need legal authority to manage their affairs.
-The best solution is to go through a conservatorship – a legal proceeding where the court will appoint an individual or entity to be responsible for making the decisions that are in the best interest of that person.
-The conservator can be responsible for handling medical decisions, financial decisions, or both.
+If you have a loved one who is suffering from a disability, you may need legal authority to manage their affairs.
+If there isn’t a Power of Attorney or another document that nominates a fiduciary to help, a conservatorship may be necessary.
+A Conservatorship involves a legal proceeding where the court will appoint an individual or entity who will be responsible for making decisions that are in the best interest of the person with a disability.
+A Conservatorship can include medical/personal decisions, financial decisions, or both.

 Under Tennessee law, a person with a disability is someone who needs assistance or protection because of a mental or physical illness, a developmental disability, or another type of incapacity.
-Conservatorships can also be used for those who have been temporarily disabled by an illness or an accident — for example, a husband who is in a coma following a car accident.
+A Conservatorship may also be necessary when someone is temporarily disabled by an illness or an accident — for example, a husband suffering from a traumatic brain injury following a car wreck.

-If a disabled individual has designated a specific healthcare agent in writing (such as in a living will or power of attorney), the court will consider their appointment as a conservator first.
+If the person with a disability has designated a specific healthcare agent in writing (such as in a living will or power of attorney), that person will be given priority if a conservator becomes necessary.
 If there is not a designated agent, the role is generally filled by a family member, such as a spouse or adult child.
 If there is not an appropriate family member available or willing to serve or if there is a dispute among family members about who will serve, then the court may consider an unrelated person.
-The person may be a private attorney, a public guardian, or a corporate entity.
+The person may be a friend, private attorney, a public guardian, or a corporate entity.
 The court must always consider the manifest best interest of the person with the disability when determining who should be appointed as a conservator.

-Court proceedings must be initiated in order to establish a conservatorship.
-Before a conservator is appointed, two factors must be established: the individual in question is disabled and the conservator would be the “least restrictive alternative” to protect the disabled person for health and/or financial reasons.
+Before a conservator is appointed, two factors must be established: the individual in question is suffering from a disability and a conservatorship is the “least restrictive alternative” to protect the person with a disability.

-It is important to fully understand a court’s order with regard to the authority granted so that no rights are inadvertently taken away from the individual with the disability.
+It is important to fully understand a court’s order with regard to the authority granted so that no rights are inadvertently taken from the individual with the disability.
 Generally, the court will establish a conservatorship that is as least restrictive as possible.
+If a right is not specifically removed from the person with a disability, then he/she retains that right.
+Rights that are commonly removed and transferred to the conservator include:

 Modification or Termination of TN Conservatorship